BrianBravoski/BrianBravoski/README.md

 - 🔭I’m currently working on an ecommerce website that uses the sanity store
 - 🌱I’m currently learning React and Nodejs
 - 👯 I’m looking to collaborate on various open-source projects, internships or any junior dev roles
-- 🤔 I’m looking for help with dynamic apps and  Cloud DevOps
+- 🤔 I’m looking for help with dynamic apps and  Cloud DevOps.

 <!--💬 Ask me about ...-->
 - 📫 How to reach me:
 - [Porfolio](https://kemboidev.netlify.app)